 By Scott Fischbach, Executive Director, Minnesota Citizens Concerned for Life Global Outreach Today is the United Nations’ 15th annual World Elder Abuse Awareness Day, a time to raise awareness of the abuse and neglect of older persons.
 As the U.N. explains, it “represents the one day in the year when the whole world voices its …Continue reading "Euthanasia is the worst form of elder abuse"

 By Michael Cook People over 60 are more affected by the coronavirus and most deaths have been of people over 70.
 With this background, a new study on perceptions of the elderly in the UK makes interesting reading.
 Attitudes to ageing are overwhelmingly negative, according to a new study by the Centre for Ageing Better, …Continue reading "Britons have discriminatory attitudes towards the elderly"

-By Dave Andrusko I lead an adult Sunday school class and many of the members have parents who are aging rapidly and/or in declining health.
-We often talk about what that entails, not only for them, but for their siblings and even for the grandkids.
-Earlier this week I had coffee with one member of …Continue reading "A grandmother’s journey through Alzheimer’s: The privilege of remembering for both of us"
+By Dave Andrusko For more than 25 years I’ve had the privilege of leading an adult Sunday school class.
+We share “Joys and Concerns” each week and since many of the members have parents who are aging rapidly and/or in declining health, we often talk about what that entails, not only for them, but for …Continue reading "The privilege of remembering for both of us: a grandmother’s journey through Alzheimer’s"